annulen/sysdig-wiki/Sysdig-Chisel-API-Reference-Manual.md

 ## sysdig library
 The functions in this library can be used to get or set global sysdig configuration, like the snaplen or the program capture filter.

+**sysdig.islive()**

+Return true if the current capture is live, i.e. if the events are coming from a the system and not from a trace file.

 **sysdig.set_filter(filter)**